sabansen/paypal/202/doc/src/Introduction.md

 For classes and controllers the corresponded test classes must be created.
 Class PpConfiguration is test class which configure module with test credentials.
 Class PpCustomer is tools for create test customer and cart.

+For rendre the module more testable we need :
+- don't use redirects and die() functions inside front controllers and method classes.
+- extend more the PaypalAbstarctModuleFrontController by front controllers
+- all functions Tools::getValue() must be in front controllers and not in method classes.

 [composer-doc]: https://getcomposer.org/doc/04-schema.md
 [addons]: https://addons.prestashop.com/en/payment-card-wallet/1748-paypal-braintree-official.html